gvbsvv/TheChemistryHub/acids-bases.md

 ## Introduction
 Acids and bases play a crucial role in chemistry, affecting pH, reactivity, and equilibrium.
+Acid-Base chemistry is a fundamental topic in chemistry that deals with the interaction between acids and bases.
+It is crucial for understanding various chemical reactions, biological processes, and industrial applications.

 ## Definitions
 1. **Arrhenius Definition**: